Not only did flicking through the beads help Jock with his mental health, but he soon found out that actually making them helped a whole lot too.

-The bespoke collection of beads, designed and handmade by Jock himself, will be available in three styles, with each set of limited-edition worry beads made from gemstones and semi-precious stones.
+The bespoke collection of beads, designed and handmade by Jock himself were limited-edition worry beads made from gemstones and semi-precious stones.

-"I'll go in mad searches to find very unique, semi-precious beads and then make really beautiful worry beads and work out how to string them so they don’t break," Jock says.
+"I'll go in mad searches to find very unique, semi-precious beads and then make really beautiful worry beads and work out how to string them so they don’t break," Jock said.

-By raising more awareness to the worry beads, Jock hopes to also start more conversations about mental health.
+By raising more awareness of the worry beads, Jock hoped to also start more conversations about mental health.

-"I think it's so important for people to talk about mental health and be comfortable taking about it and not feel as though they’re a leper," he says.
+"I think it's so important for people to talk about mental health and be comfortable talking about it and not feel as though they’re a leper," he said.

-"I’ve always felt a bit like a leper when I’ve thought about the way I felt, you know with the anxiety," he adds.
+"I’ve always felt a bit like a leper when I’ve thought about the way I felt with the anxiety," he added.

-In line with Jock’s transparency of his own mental health struggles, Caim will be donating $5 from every set of worry beads to Beyond Blue.
+In line with Jock’s transparency of his own mental health struggles, Caim donated $5 from every set of worry beads to Beyond Blue.

 WATCH NOW: MasterChef winner Brent Draper reveals he still carries the worry beads Jock gave him.
 Article continues after video.